-From rhetoric about putting "America First" to arguments about the founding of NATO, global concerns are playing a prominent role in this year’s presidential elections.
+With Christopher McKnight Nichols, Assistant Professor, Member of the Council on Foreign Relations at Oregon State University: from rhetoric about putting "America First" to arguments about the founding of NATO, global concerns are playing a prominent role in this year’s presidential elections.

+Botany professor Linda Hardison will discuss the Oregon Flora project, of which Hardison and her colleagues published their first volume, Flora of Oregon, in 2015.
 The Oregon Flora Project provides information about the plants of the state in ways that are relevant to all citizens.

 Jane Ishmael is an associate professor in the Oregon State University College of Pharmacy and at the June 6 Corvallis Science Pub, she discussed what scientists know about the effects of marijuana on the body and how it interacts with cells and systems.